Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Supplementary Material

 \subsection{Supplementary video}

-The supplementary video provides a qualitative illustration of our pretraining task for learning spatial features from audio-visual correspondence in egocentric videos.
+The supplementary video provides a qualitative illustration of our pretraining task for learning spatial features from audio-visual correspondence in egocentric videos{, and our proposed approach}.
 Moreover, we provide video samples from the both EgoCom~\citep{9200754} and EasyCom~\citep{donley2021easycom} datasets to illustrate the unique challenges posed by the egocentric videos.
 Additionally, we demonstrate our model's prediction quality for both active speaker detection and spatial audio denoising, and analyze common failure models for our model on both tasks.
-Please see the video on \url{http://vision.cs.utexas.edu/projects/ego_av_corr} and use headphones to hear the binaural audio correctly.
+The video is available on \url{http://vision.cs.utexas.edu/projects/ego_av_corr}.